AdrienPinheiro/CA-CIB_DeepSession/C#_Angular_Typescript/02 - Challenge/README.md

 ### Back-end Tasks

 1. **Build the REST API**:
-   - Use an in-memory database (e.g., H2) for quick development.
+   - Use an in-memory database (e.g., EF) for quick development.
    - Implement CRUD endpoints for managing movies.
    - Add error handling, optimize the code, and ensure the application is secure.

 2. **Run and Test the Application**:
-   - Build the back-end project using Maven:
+   - Build the back-end project using MVC:
-   - Start the Spring Boot application:
+   - Start the application:
-   - Ensure all tests in `back/src/test/java` pass:
+   - Ensure all tests in `back/test` pass:
      - Examples: `CaCibApplicationTests`, `MovieTest`.

 3. **Optional Enhancements**: